Showing posts with label Biographies. Show all posts

 Private Donald Gunn, 78th Regiment, 1757-1763

 30 November 1757.
-The Regiment arrived in Connecticut, and the ten companies were quickly divided into two companies per city, garrisoned in civilian homes at Stratford, Fairfield, Norwalk, Milford, and Stanford.
+The regiment arrived in Connecticut, and the ten companies were quickly divided into two companies per city, garrisoned in civilian homes at Stratford, Fairfield, Norwalk, Milford, and Stanford.

 29 January 1758.
 In the Congressional Church records at Stratford, Connecticut, Reverend Izahiah Wetmore recorded a baptism of "bettee daughter of Daniel Gunn Drum major in Colonel Fraziers Regiment."
-[1] Unfortunately, the name of the mother is not recorded in the document and she is not listed on the final muster roll taken in the summer of 1763.
+[1] Unfortunately, the name of the mother is not recorded in the document, and she is not listed on the final muster roll taken in the summer of 1763.

-Daniel Gunn may have been assigned to Captain Baillie's Grenadier Company at Stratford when his daughter was born.
+Daniel Gunn may have been assigned to Captain Baillie's Grenadier company at Stratford when his daughter was born.
 [2]

 1762-63.
 Private Donald Gun, a drummer in Captain Hugh Cameron's Company, is listed as an "invalid" soldier in 1762, and is also carried on the final subsistence rolls taken in September 1763.
 Invalids were typically soldiers no longer able to enter the battlefield for any number of reasons, but more often than not it was due to sickness or disability.
 They were then considered unfit for duty.
 [3, 4, 5]